AnsurM/nodejs-mailer/README.md

 Step 4: After installation finishes, open this repository in your favourite editor to setup environement file:

 i) Setup environment variables:

-a) -> If you have Visual Studio Code (https://code.visualstudio.com/) installed, type in your terminal `code .` to open this folder in VS Code.
+    -> If you have Visual Studio Code (https://code.visualstudio.com/) installed, type in your terminal `code .` to open this folder in VS Code.
-b) -> Otherwise, open this folder in your favourite editor.
+    -> Otherwise, open this folder in your favourite editor.

 ii) Create a new file called `.env` and set values in it for mailtrap as shown in `.env.example` file.